ngozzi/epydemix/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact the maintainer at `nic.gozzi@gmail.com`.
+For questions or issues, please open an issue on GitHub or contact the maintainer at `epydemix@isi.it`.